• Skip to main content

 Like many of Judy Blume's books, Dee's book address a difficult, but necessary topic.
 The boys in Mila's seventh grade class are harassing her, making unwanted comments and touching her in a way that makes her feel uncomfortable.
 Some of her peers think she is overreacting, and Mila doesn't know what to do.
 With the help of a karate class and a new friend, she gains the confidence she needs to address the situation head on.
 Few children's books address the subject of sexual harassment, but most girls have experienced in one form or another.
 Maybe He Just Likes You should be required reading for both girls and boys.
 Ages 9 and up.

-Fighting Words
+Book cover for Fighting Words

-by Kimberly Brubaker Bradley
+Fighting Words by Kimberly Brubaker Bradley

 Find it: Amazon | Bookshop

 Well, I'm really starting out this book list with some serious books!
-In Fighting Words 10 year old Della and her older sister, Suki, have recently been placed with a foster mom.
+In Fighting Words 10-year-old Della and her older sister, Suki, have recently been placed with a foster mom.
 Their mother is in jail, and their mother's boyfriend has just been arrested.
 Della knows that something awful has happened to her sister and wants to protect her like Suki has always done for here.
-Della's story involves sexual abuse and suicide, but Bradley's storytelling is sensitive even funny sometimes, and she creates characters that we can't help but fall in love with.
+Della's story involves sexual abuse and suicide, but Bradley's storytelling is sensitive–even funny sometimes, and she creates characters that we can't help but fall in love with.
 Highly recommended!
 Ages 11 and up.

-The Secret Sheriff of Sixth Grade
+Book cover for The Secret Sheriff of Sixth Grade

-by Jordan Sonnenblick
+The Secret Sheriff of Sixth Grade by Jordan Sonnenblick

 Find it: Amazon | Bookshop